ervandew/eclim/doc/content/vim/python/search.rst

 If only one result is found and that result is in the current source file, the cursor will be moved to the element found.
 Otherwise, on single result matches, the value of :ref:`g:EclimPythonSearchSingleResult` will be consulted for the action to take.
-If there are multiple results, the location list will be opened with the list of results.
+If there are multiple results, the quickfix list will be opened with the list of results.
 You can also force the action to use for the current search by suppling the ``-a <action>`` arg: